 The wheel centre bore is the diameter of the hole in the back that fits onto the flange on the car’s hub.
 Most wheels have a centre bore that is larger than the hub lip and consequently work on a spigot ring locating system.
 This allows the wheels to fit a wider range of cars.

 Some wheels have been manufactured with a centre bore that will only fit precisely onto a specific vehicle so in this case, a spigot ring is not required.
 If the wheel does not locate the hub correctly, you may experience issues such as a vibrating steering wheel.
-This can lead to wear on the tyres and bearings, so customers should remember that if spigot rings are provided to them, they must be used.
+This can lead to wear on the tyres and bearings, so customers should remember that if spigot rings are necessary.